-What Can You Expect at the Department of Motor Vehicles Traffic Violations Bureau?
+What can you expect at the DMV Traffic Violations Bureau?

-This agency is a bureaucracy at its finest.
+The DMV Traffic Violations Bureau is a bureaucracy at its finest.
 You will need a skilled attorney to help you maneuver through the system.
-New York State traffic court Attorney Karen Friedman has spent more than 30 years saving motorists’ driver’s licenses.
+New York State traffic court Attorney Karen A. Friedman has spent more than 30 years saving motorists’ driver’s licenses.
 She has defended people of every walk of life…doctors, lawyers, truck and taxi drivers, and housewives.
-If you would like assistance in fighting your ticket, contact Ms. Friedman at 212-213-2145 or 845-266-4400.
+If you would like assistance in fighting your ticket, contact Karen A. Friedman at 212-213-2145 or 845-266-4400.
 In addition, you may send her an email by completing this online form.

 In New York City, there is no plea bargaining at the Traffic Violations Bureau.
 There is no prosecutor or town attorney, and the police officers are not permitted to discuss your case with you.
 This means that a speeding ticket will not be reduced to a traffic device or a parking ticket.
 You either plead guilty or try your case in what can be a hectic and intimidating environment for anyone inexperienced in courtroom procedure.
 In addition, the judge’s decision is more likely to be guilty if you do not retain an attorney to represent you.

 Should you follow the instructions on the yellow ticket and mail the summons back to the Department of Motor Vehicles?